 NCA5 Images

-A vibrant landscape painting of people walking in a hay field, others standing on a hill with pine trees in the background, a stream with many fish swimming in it, birds and people in a pond planting hay and measuring water depth and birds all around.
+A vibrant painting of people in a hay field, others on a hill with pine trees, a stream with fish, and birds around a pond where people are planting hay and measuring water depth

 JILLIAN PELTO, REPLANTING RESILIENCE (DIPTYCH), (2022, WATERCOLOR AND COLORED PENCIL)